 When doing research, Heder spent a lot of time with the deaf community, which cemented her instincts for an authentic remake.
-The studio wanted hearing actors to play the family, and a pop star to play Ruby.
+The studio Lionsgate wanted hearing actors to play the family, and a pop star to play Ruby.

 “That wasn’t the film I wanted to make,” says Heder.

-So when exec Patrick Wachsberger left the studio, he took “CODA” and found financing via Europe’s Vendome and Pathé.
+So when exec Patrick Wachsberger left Lionsgate, he took “CODA” and found financing via Europe’s Vendome and Pathé.
 Heder says, “It was amazing to find financiers who believed in the movie.
 Philippe Rousselet, one of the ‘CODA’ producers, was a producer of ‘La Famille.’
 He was so excited by the change — to take story and do it in a way that felt more authentic.”

 “CODA” is airing on Apple TV Plus and works like gangbusters in home viewing; in a theater, there’s the bonus of hearing audiences laugh throughout the film until they start weeping.

 “CODA” was voted audience favorite at the Sundance Film Festival, as well as winning three other awards — for directing, special jury and grand jury prizes.